godotengine/godot-docs/classes/class_rigidbody2d.rst

 - void  **set_linear_velocity**  **(** :ref:`Vector2<class_vector2>` linear_velocity  **)**

 Set the body linear velocity.
-Can be used sporadically, but** DONT SET THIS IN EVERY FRAME **, because physics may be running in another thread and definitely runs at a different granularity.
-Use :ref:`_integrate_forces<class__integrate_forces>` as your process loop if you want to have precise control of the body state.
+Can be used sporadically, but **DON'T SET THIS IN EVERY FRAME**, because physics may be running in another thread and definitely runs at a different granularity.
+Use :ref:`_integrate_forces<class_RigidBody2D__integrate_forces>` as your process loop if you want to have precise control of the body state.

 .. _class_RigidBody2D_get_linear_velocity:

 - :ref:`Vector2<class_vector2>`  **get_linear_velocity**  **(** **)** const

 Return the body linear velocity.
 This changes by physics granularity.
-See :ref:`set_linear_velocity<RigidBody2D_set_linear_velocity>`.
+See :ref:`set_linear_velocity<class_RigidBody2D_set_linear_velocity>`.

 .. _class_RigidBody2D_set_angular_velocity:

 - void  **set_angular_velocity**  **(** :ref:`float<class_float>` angular_velocity  **)**

 Set the body angular velocity.
-Can be used sporadically, but** DONT SET THIS IN EVERY FRAME **, because physics may be running in another thread and definitely runs at a different granularity.
-Use :ref:`_integrate_forces<class__integrate_forces>` as your process loop if you want to have precise control of the body state.
+Can be used sporadically, but **DON'T SET THIS IN EVERY FRAME**, because physics may be running in another thread and definitely runs at a different granularity.
+Use :ref:`_integrate_forces<class_RigidBody2D__integrate_forces>` as your process loop if you want to have precise control of the body state.

 .. _class_RigidBody2D_get_angular_velocity:

 - :ref:`float<class_float>`  **get_angular_velocity**  **(** **)** const

 Return the body angular velocity.
 This changes by physics granularity.
-See :ref:`set_angular_velocity<RigidBody2D_set_angular_velocity>`.
+See :ref:`set_angular_velocity<class_RigidBody2D_set_angular_velocity>`.

 .. _class_RigidBody2D_set_max_contacts_reported: